tc39/notes/meetings/2017-07/jul-26.md

 DD: The fact that new proposals need to provice integration into the binary grammar is a big reason for pursuing in this committee.

-MS: The speed comparison was in Firefox, right?
+MLS: The speed comparison was in Firefox, right?
 I'd like to see performance on other browsers.
 In terms of, where we are at today in parsing performance--we can see in one browser that there's a 3-8x improvement on one browser.
 This is a short-term solution--it'll give us 3 years in Moore's law, but what do you do next?
 This is just a short-term solution.
 I imagine it will take significant implementation effort

 YK: Developers are sincerely trying to save time, not waste resources opened up by new optimizations.